Learn About the Safe and Sound Protocol in Dallas | Amanda Stretcher Lewis, LPC-S

 Wait, what’s Polyvagal Theory?

-The three organizing principles of PVT are hierarchy, neuroception, and co-regulation.
+The three organizing principles of Polyvagal Theory are hierarchy, neuroception, and co-regulation.
 Hierarchy refers to the different physiological states of our nervous system (dorsal vagal, sympathetic, and ventral vagal) and the shifting between and blending of these states that takes place throughout our days.
-You may have heard the sympathetic and dosal vagal states referred to before as “fight or flight” and “freeze.”
+You may have heard the sympathetic and dorsal vagal states referred to before as “fight or flight” and “freeze.”
 Different experiences throughout our days may trigger these states.
 Neuroception is the sensing in each moment that takes place inside our bodies, outside from our environment, and between nervous systems that decides if we are experiencing safety, danger, or life threat.
 This is happening real time, often subconsciously.
 Co-regulation states that our nervous system seeks and needs safety and connection from others.
 Relationships matter in our healing.

 For different reasons, your nervous system may be dysregulated.
 You may be stuck in a chronic state of defense, primarily identifying and responding to danger and threat.
 This can shape how you view yourself, others, and the world around you in addition to impacting your bodily processes (like heart rate, breathing and digestion) and limiting your ability to engage socially and to think clearly.